 Have you ever wished there was more time in the day to accomplish your goals (at work and in your personal life)?

 Is your work/life balance unbalanced . . . too heavily weighted in work?

 Join the club!
 In our busy, success driven culture, most people feel overwhelmed.
 Emotional overwhelm is a state of being your mind creates when you believe there’s too much to do and not enough time to get it all done.

 According to Dr. Marla W. Deibler, PsyD, “When we think a stressor is too great for us to manage, we feel overwhelmed.”
 However, feeling overwhelmed is only an emotional state; it can be overturned by retraining your brain.

 If you didn’t have to rush through dinner in order to finish up some last minute work before bedtime, imagine all the wonderful things you could do.
-You could go for a nice walk, spend time with your family, call a friend, read a good book, take a relaxing bath . . . and whatever else you want to do.
+You could go for a nice walk, spend time with your family, call a friend, read a good book . . . and whatever else you want to do.

 (EDITOR’S NOTE: Are you procrastinating right now?
 If you don’t really have time to read this article, download the guide to eliminating procrastination . . . and stop feeling overwhelmed with work.)